Supreme Court Rules Against People Experiencing Homelessness

 What is the case about?

 The U.S. Supreme Court ruled on a case called Johnson v.
 City of Grants Pass.
 This case is about whether people experiencing homelessness have a constitutional right to camp on public property when they do not have a place to sleep.
-The question is whether laws regulating camping on public property constitute “cruel and unusual punishment” prohibited by the Eighth Amendment.
+The question was whether laws regulating camping on public property constitute “cruel and unusual punishment” prohibited by the Eighth Amendment.
+The Supreme Court held that, "The enforcement of generally applicable laws regulating camping on public property does not constitute “cruel and unusual punishment” prohibited by the Eighth Amendment."

 Why does this case matter?